Language

 Click Swap to quickly reverse the operation — output becomes input

-Upload any file to encode it to Base64 — useful for embedding images in HTML/CSS
+Click Upload File to encode any file to Base64 — useful for embedding images in HTML/CSS

 All encoding and decoding happens locally in your browser — no data is sent to any server